atrium-research/T4.1.3_Ontology_driven_information_extraction_from_text/README.md

 # 📝 Subtask 4.1.3 - Ontology driven information extraction from text 📝

 In this repository we include the material for the subtask 4.1.3.
-You can find more information on our workflow published on [SHH Open Marketplace](https://marketplace.sshopencloud.eu/workflow/tZ636O).
+You can find more information on our workflow published on [SSH Open Marketplace](https://marketplace.sshopencloud.eu/workflow/tZ636O).

 </div>